UNDERSTANDING THE LATEST ON OBAMACARE

-That’s great news, because a phone is actually more effective than an email.
+That’s great news, because a phone call is actually more effective than an email.
 The link below will take you to a website where you can find the phone numbers for your federal, state and local officials.
 If you don’t know the name of your elected officials, you can click the other link which will take you to a page where you enter your address and find out who represents you in Washington and in Madison.

 During the 2018 mid-term elections, Wisconsin will vote to elect many important political offices that can influence how much you pay for health care and health insurance.
 The myvote.wi.gov website will show you what offices you will elect in November.
 Just enter your address to pull up a sample of your ballot.

 Everyone in the state of Wisconsin will elect a governor (Scott Walker vs. Tony Evers) and a US Senator (Tammy Baldwin vs. Leah Vukmir).
 There are also several US Congressional seats and state legislators that are up for consideration this November.
 To ensure you make an informed choice, we recommend visiting the campaign websites of the individuals whose names you see on your ballot and clicking on the issues that mean the most to you.

 Get important updates on Common Ground Healthcare and the ACA